deadlyhappen/libertree/libertree-frontend-ramaze/view/docs/en_GB/custom-css-file.markdown

 ## CSS-file ##

 ~~~
-/* THIS IS THE CSS-FILE FOR THE AUSTRIAN-PIRATEPARTY-MODE IN LIBERTREE */
+/* THIS IS THE EXAMPLE-CSS-FILE FOR LIBERTREE */

 /* Hint: If you want to change the colors, you have to edit the hexadecimal */